muratkeremozcan/cctdd/ch01-ButtonFooter/ButtonFooter.md

 We decided to a data-cy query for the button click (Red 5).

-And enhanced the component with the data-cy attribute (Green 5).
+And enhanced the component with the data-cy attribute (Green 5, Refactor 5).

-We enhanced the test and made sure that the `svg` is rendered (Green 5).
+We enhanced the test and made sure that the `svg` is rendered.

 <br />